vaidehirana/IST-590---Week-7-Project/README.md

     - [Link 1](https://wpvulndb.com/wordpresses)

 3. (Required) ClickkJacking (CSRF)
-  - [ ] Summary: The clickjacking works when an USer or Admin posts a comment in the form of HTML code and the code shows the website that is vulnerable to clickjacking
+  - [ ] Summary: The clickjacking works when an User or Admin posts a comment which has malicious website embedded in the HTML code and the code shows the website that is vulnerable to clickjacking

     - Vulnerability types: CSRF
     - Tested in version: 4.2